Can You Deduct Life Insurance Premiums?

 Understanding Life Insurance Premiums

 Life insurance premiums are the regular payments you make to your insurance provider to maintain your policy.
-These premiums are typically not tax-deductible because the Internal Revenue Service (IRS) considers life insurance to be a personal expense rather than a business expense.
+These premiums are typically not tax-deductible because the Internal Revenue Service (IRS) considers life insurance a personal expense rather than a business expense.
 Personal expenses are generally not eligible for tax deductions.

 Exceptions for Estate Planning